AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/05-Learning/05-Learning.markdown

 ## Gradient Descent

 We know that modifying the $a$ value changes the slope of our line, and modifying the $b$ value moves the point in which the line intersects the Y axis.
 So, each of the values modifies our line in a particular way.
-We are indeed searching for the best $a$ and $b$, but we cannot try all the possibilities, essentially for two reasons: (i) it could be extremely expensive (trying all the combinations of possible values of $a$ and $b$ is a Dantean task), and (ii) since $a$ and $b$ are continuous values, in theory, there is not a finite set of values to try out.
+We are indeed searching for the best $a$ and $b$, but we cannot try all the possibilities, essentially for two reasons: (i) it could be extremely expensive (trying all the combinations of possible values of $a$ and $b$ is a daunting task), and (ii) since $a$ and $b$ are continuous values, in theory, there is not a finite set of values to try out.

 In a general case, we have many parameters to search and it is not clear what each of them do.
 So to express a small change in our model we introduce the derivative.
 Since we focus on a small change of a single parameter in a multivariable function, we need to use the partial derivative.